-Though gold dollars may not be as widely collected as coins like the Morgan dollars and Peace silver dollars, gold dollars, in their heyday, saw circulation from coast to coast and were very important coins in commerce.
+Although gold dollar coins may not be as widely collected as Morgan dollars and Peace silver dollars, in their heyday, gold dollars saw circulation from coast to coast and were very important coins in commerce.

-These tiny gold dollars represented a lot of purchasing power in their day and were quite popular with the masses.
+These tiny gold dollar coins represented a lot of purchasing power in their day — and were quite popular with the masses!

 The Act of March 3, 1849 authorized the production of gold dollars.

 Gold dollar coins were minted from 1849 through 1889.

 During that time, gold dollar production went into the millions during several years.

 Several mints struck gold dollars over the course of their history.